andrevidela/Research-report/Thesis/index.md

       "(begin " ++ mutation ++ " " ++ ref ++ ")"
 ```

-As you can see we generate one instruction per field to mutate as well as final instruction to _return_ the value passed in argument, this to keep the semantics of the existing assumption about constructing new values.
+As you can see we generate one instruction per field to mutate as well as the final instruction to _return_ the value passed in argument, this to keep the semantics of the existing assumption about constructing new values.
 The function `schMutate` is then called to output the scheme program from a `NamedCExp`:

 ```haskell
 schExp i (NmMut fc ref args)
     = schMutate (schName ref) <$> (traverse (schExp i) args)
 ```

-### Tracking lost raferences
+### Tracking lost references

-There is however an additional details that hasn’t been expressed and that is how to _construct_ a value of `CMut`. `CMut` is only constructed in the following circumstances:
+There is however an additional detail that hasn’t been expressed and that is how to _construct_ a value of `CMut`. `CMut` is only constructed in the following circumstances:

 - The function is linear.
 - The function is annotated with `%mutating`.
-- The function uses the same constructor on the left hand side and the right hand side of its definition.
+- The function uses the same constructor on the left-hand side and the right-hand side of its definition.
 - The value passed in argument is _unique_.

 Even though the first one is obvious, it will be left out for trivial reasons: lots of the standard library is not defined linearly such that the following will not compile: